Remove a Final Restraining Order in NJ

 (11) other factors deemed relevant by the court.

 Can the victim object to me lifting the restraining order?

 In this case, the plaintiff opposed lifting the motion and her attorney submitting a lengthy opposition to our motion to vacate.
 She detailed how afraid she was and is and did not want the restraining order lifted.
 Unfortunately for her, the original transcript painted a very different picture where she previously testified that he was “annoying her” and she would probably “lift this” after a few years.
 It was illogical that she was now more afraid of him when she has had no contact with him for 16 years and he lives across the globe.
 The judge agreed and lifted the old final restraining order and dismissed it.

 Here is a review from our very satisfied client, March 18, 2018:

 “Had a FRO from 16 years ago and have since been living overseas.
 Went to have it dismissed and to my surprise my ex fiance whom i have had no contact with since then decided to oppose my motion.
 Being thirteen time zones away made it quite difficult but Travis was there to answer all my concerns and always got back to me.
 Travis assigned an attorney by the name of Brent to handle my case.
 Brent did an excellent job, and he absolutely destroyed my ex fiance’s attorney as well as her reasons to keep this FRO in place.
 I highly recommend the Tormey law firm.”

-Get rid of an old restraining order Union County – NJ domestic violence lawyers
+Get rid of an old restraining order Summit – NJ domestic violence lawyers

 If you or a loved one needs assistance removing an old restraining order in New Jersey, contact the Tormey Law Firm now for immediate assistance at (908)-336-5008.
 The initial consultation is always provided free of charge.